vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 ### kaulikārtha
 The *kaulikārtha* , the Kula meaning of the *vidyā* \( *śl* .
 51–68\), is meant to bring about a realization by the adept of the essential oneness of the *cakra* , the godhead, the *vidyā* , the guru, and his own self.
 The *śrīcakra* is shown as being born from the phonemes of the *vidyā* ; as being the cosmic, essential body \( *vapus* \) of the Goddess; and as having the *vidyā* as its essential nature.
 The Goddess is described as present in the cosmos as five different groups of divine aspects or entities, Yoginīs and so on.
 The adept is to realize and experience by *bhāvanā* that all of this is present in the *cakra* and in the *vidyā* and in his own body and that of the guru.
 To realize this is to gain liberation.

+### sarva-rahasya
-The *sarvarahasya* , the “most secret of all” *arthas* \( *śl* .
+The *sarva-rahasya* , the “most secret of all” *arthas* \( *śl* .
 69–72\), is secret because it is a most direct way to fusion with the godhead.
-It is a *kuṇḍalinī*

-yoga practice where the parts of the *śrīvidyā* , the fifty Sanskrit phonemes, and the thirty-eight cosmic *kalās* are interiorized by the adept and made to ascend with his *kuṇḍalinī* .
+It is a *kuṇḍalinī* yoga practice where the parts of the *śrīvidyā* , the fifty Sanskrit phonemes, and the thirty-eight cosmic *kalās* are interiorized by the adept and made to ascend with his *kuṇḍalinī* .
 He thus experiences a cosmic pervasion lead-ing to liberation.

+### mahātattva artha
 Finally, the *mahātattva artha* , the one concerning the highest reality \( *śl* .

-73–80\), is the nondual realization of the Absolute “in the fl ashing forth of the essence of the divine play.”
+73–80\), is the nondual realization of the Absolute “in the flashing forth of the essence of the divine play.”
 This *artha* is meant for the “heroes”\( *vīra* \), followers of the *kaulācāra* , the practice of Kula, who participate in the ritual meetings of the Yoginīs \( *yoginīmelana* \).
 The practice described here seems to be mainly meditative, not actually sexual.
 It shows, however, the surviving links of the Tripurā tradition with the earlier *kāpālika* Kula practices, an aspect that the adepts of the South Indian Śrīvidyā later tried to blot out.

+## Pūjāsaṁketa
-* Chapter 3: * Pūjaˉsaṁketa \(204 ślokas \)
+* Chapter 3: * Pūjāsaṁketa \(204 ślokas \)

 This chapter is the longest of the YH.
 It accounts for more than half of the work.
 Although the Goddess is to be visualized during the worship, which is performed on the *śrīcakra* without any material icon, she is not described here as she is, for instance, in *śl* .
 130–146 of the fi rst chapter of the NṣA.
 Only her theological and metaphysical traits as the supreme